 Sometimes, all you need is someone to lend you a caring ear.
 Just being able to speak to someone and share all your troubles, feelings, emotions and fears has a way of making these issues seem smaller.
 Most times, this can bring you a level of clarity that makes it easier for you to handle complex issues yourself.

-Sometimes all a student needs to succeed is somebody to give them guidance and steer them in the right direction and that’s exactly what a mentor does.
+Sometimes all a student needs to succeed is somebody to give them guidance and steer them in the right direction.
+That’s exactly what a mentor does.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!